paobranco/A-REACT/README.md

 **Code folder** - contains all the code for reproducing the experiments described in the paper

-**Figures folder** - contains all the figures obtained from the experimental evaluation on 8 data sets Please do read the readme file placed in the Figures folder for a clear understanding of the .xlsx files
+**Figures folder** - contains all the figures obtained from the experimental evaluation on 8 data sets.
+Please do read the readme file placed in the Figures folder for a clear understanding of the .xlsx files

 **Data folder** - contains the 8 data sets used in the experiments carried out